 Stretch your dollar on the things you need most now

 Home-office supplies: Members are seeking out deals on laptops, paper, printer ink, ergonomic furniture and more.
-You can quickly turn your home base into a high-functioning work zone with discounts through our Limited-Time Offers (LTOs) and NEA Click & Save shopping portals.
-Participating retailers include Best Buy, Dell, HP, Apple and more.
+You can quickly turn your home base into a high-functioning work zone with discounts and cash-back offers through the NEA Discount Marketplace shopping portal.

 And if you don’t already have a Costco membership, you can sign up now, get coupons, and shop online for deals on electronics and furniture.